fish-carolyn/p8105_squirrel_final/Proposal.md

 #### Analyses/ Visualizations

-We anticipate our analysis of Central Park squirrels will generate: - Squirrel demography table (fur color, age, fur highlight color) - Descriptive table of squirrel activity and time of survey (AM/PM, location, activity, vocalizations) - A density cluster map of Central Park squirrel sightings (Central Park in whole, by zipcode, by community district)
+We anticipate our analysis of Central Park squirrels will generate:

+- **Table 1:** Squirrel demography table (fur color, age, fur highlight color)
+- **Table 2:** Descriptive table of squirrel activity and time of survey (AM/PM, location, activity, vocalizations)
+- **Figure 1:** A density cluster map of Central Park squirrel sightings (Central Park in whole, by zipcode, by community district)

 *Additional figures will likely be derived from the descriptive tables to better demonstrate any interesting findings that we observe in the